 Start with a strong introduction

 After the header, you will need to start your letter with a strong introduction.
 Your introduction should be compelling enough to grab the hiring manager’s attention.
-Ensure that you include the following information to make the letter effective.
+Ensure that you include the following information to make the letter effective:

-Show your passion for serving: Through examples, focus on explaining to the hiring manager your passion and interest in serving and working with people.
+• Show your passion for serving: Through examples, focus on explaining to the hiring manager your passion and interest in serving and working with people.
 The best way is to use personal stories and anecdotes to explain how much you love serving people.
 This will also help to highlight the experience you have.

-Show them that you want to work here: Whether it is because the restaurant will propel your career ambitions or treat its employees properly, you need to include reasons and explanations for why you want to work there.
+• Show them that you want to work here: Whether it is because the restaurant will propel your career ambitions or treat its employees properly, you need to include reasons and explanations for why you want to work there.
 This information will set you apart from other job candidates.

-Transferable skills: You should finish your introduction part of the cover letter with a list and examples of your transferable skills.
+• Transferable skills: You should finish your introduction part of the cover letter with a list and examples of your transferable skills.
 Focus on skills like good customer relations, proper food-serving skills, and flexibility.
 These are skills you can use to execute your duties successfully and benefit the restaurant.

-Highlight your server skills
+Highlight your skills

-The first part of the body paragraphs of the server cover letter should be all about highlighting your server skills.
+The first part of the body paragraph of the cover letter should be all about highlighting your server skills.
 These skills entail being a good communicator, having a good memory, being great at paying attention to detail, and being socially aware.
 Other skills include time management skills, being a multi-tasker, being clean, always staying calm, and having the skill of resolving conflict.

-You should relate any skill you mention in your cover letter with how it will help you perform your server duties effectively.
+You should relate any skill you mention in your cover letter to how it will help you perform your duties effectively.
 For example, you can mention that you have excellent time management skills that will be beneficial when dealing with several customers at once.
 You can explain how you will be able to split the available time to serve all your customers and execute other required duties.

 Emphasize your people skills

 As you highlight your skills in the body paragraphs, ensure you focus more on your people skills.
-Since you will be dealing majorly with people, your colleagues, and customers, you need to show your prospective employer that you have excellent people skills.
+Since you will be dealing primarily with people, your colleagues, and customers, you need to show your prospective employer that you have excellent people skills.

 Briefly discuss workplace skills

 The next and final part of the body paragraphs should focus on your workplace skills.
-These skills are bound to make it easier for you as you work and even increase the tips you will receive.Some of the skills you can include in your server cover letter are knowing the FDA food code, being patient with your customers and colleagues and knowing how to bartend.
+These skills are bound to make it easier for you as you work and even increase the tips you will receive.
+Some of the skills you can include in your cover letter are knowing the FDA food code, being patient with your customers and colleagues, and knowing how to bar tend.

 Call to action

-Server Cover Letter Template
+Cover Letter Template

 [Your name]